eProsima/Fast-DDS-docs/docs/advanced.rst

        the newcomers.
 They only trigger this process at regular intervals (match period).
 Tuning this period is possible to bundle the discovery info and deliver it more efficiently.

-In order to clarify this discovery setup either on compile time (sources) or runtime (xml files) we are going to split it in two sections: one focus on the main concepts (:ref:`setup by concept <DS_setup_concepts>`) and other into the main attribute structures and xml tags (:ref:`setup by attribute<DS_setup_attributes>`).
+In order to clarify this discovery setup either on compile time (sources) or runtime (XML files) we are going to split it in two sections: one focus on the main concepts (:ref:`setup by concept <DS_setup_concepts>`) and other into the main attribute structures and XML tags (:ref:`setup by attribute<DS_setup_attributes>`).

 .. _DS_setup_concepts: